retirement savings | may 5, 2025

 1. You don’t have access to a 401(k) plan at work.

 Your workplace may not offer a retirement plan at all.
 Some employers have a waiting period (e.g., 90 days or one year) before someone is eligible to participate.
-Or the plan might only be available to full-time workers.
+Or the plan might have restrictions for part-time workers.

 2. You want accessibility to your long-term investments.